cloudfoundry-attic/apache-brooklyn-service-broker/README.md

 - Gradle 2.2 or higher
 - Brooklyn SNAPSHOT

-You should use SNAPSHOT version of Brooklyn from GitHub repo:
+You should use SNAPSHOT version of Brooklyn from GitHub repo, not from the site:

 ```
 $ git clone https://github.com/apache/incubator-brooklyn.git && cd incubator-brooklyn